canonical/charmcraft/docs/howto/misc/pack-a-reactive-charm-with-charmcraft.rst

 ..   {ref}\ ``How to pack your charm using Charmcraft <how-to-pack-a-charm>``
 ..   - {ref}\ ``About charm types, by creation type <charm-taxonomy>``

-To pack a legacy reactive-based charm with Charmcraft, in the charm directory create a ``charmcraft.yaml`` file with the part definition for a reactive-based charm:
+To pack a legacy reactive charm with Charmcraft, in the charm directory create a ``charmcraft.yaml`` file with the part definition for a reactive-based charm:

 .. code:: yaml